-What a silly question, heck of course you do.
+What a silly question, heck, of course, you do.

-Well, I don’t need to keep reminding you that your blog content has to be “above and beyond awesome” to get all of those things mentioned above.
+Well, I don’t need to keep reminding you that your blog content has to be “above and beyond awesome” to get all of those things I mentioned above.

-What are expert roundup posts?
+What is an expert roundup post?

 - 117 Tips On How To Set Goals From Successful Entrepreneurs